Caught Red-Handed: How a Known Ad Injector Keeps Popping Up

 December 10, 2019

 by Shir Averbuch

-The malware we will look at is a group of malicious browser extensions that were previously available in Google’s official Chrome Web Store.
+The injections we will look at is a group of malicious browser extensions that were previously available in Google’s official Chrome Web Store.
 For our purposes, we singled out Smart Display, since it had the most downloads.
 Smart Display’s description claimed that it would automatically identify a user’s interests and then recommend products accordingly.

 - Display ads for irrelevant products, which when clicked would redirect users to suspicious websites (as in the top right corner of the image below)

 - Use a clickjacking scheme in which a user who clicked anywhere on the page (whether on the injected ad or not) would automatically be redirected to an external website.